jake-bladt/ideas/README.md

 ### QD Backup
 This is a project I started years ago to replace the clunky interface and tools I was using to backup my essential files both to a network drive and to a cloud provider.
 I suspect [synchthing](https://syncthing.net/) does everything I need and would want to investigate that assumption before building my own tool.

+**Update** SyncThing may be good at synchronizing folders across machines, but it doesn't sync with cloud buckets.
+So, it's not an ideal solution.
+One may be out there yet.

 ### SimpleCloud
 A UI to make setting up and monitoring basic cloud resources easier.